 Can you relate to the businessman?
 I sure can.
 I didn’t even need a Harvard MBA to make the same mistakes.
 And until I hit a similar wall, I didn’t even know what I wanted my life to look like.

 I’m not saying that “success” is bad.
 We need people who are passionate about producing the goods and services we consume each day.
 But why do some of us take such an indirect path to our dreams?
 Why do we become accountants when our passion is fishing?
-Why do work eighty hours a week when our priority is to spend time with our young family?
-The answer is because we’re following someone else’s definition of success and not our own.If you don't design your own life plan, chances are you'll fall into someone else's plan.
+Why do we work eighty hours a week when our priority is to spend time with our young family?
+The answer is because we let someone else define success instead of defining it for ourselves.If you don't design your own life plan, chances are you'll fall into someone else's plan.
 And guess what they have planned for you?
 Not much. - Jim Rohn Click To Tweet

 We need to define what success means to us and that’s not always easy.
 It took me several years to figure out what I valued and many people were disappointed along the way.
 It’s been a long journey and we’ve faced many challenges, but I never could have imagined my husband, Jer, and I would be living the lives we do today.
 We haven’t achieved all of our dreams, and I wonder if we ever will.
 As we continue to level up, so do our dreams.
 We have a full and wonderful life.

 Over the years I’ve created a number of exercises to help you figure out what you want so you can start creating a life you love.
 The first is a questionnaire that will help you narrow down what you value most in life.
 I’ve narrowed my top two priorities down to my marriage and physical, spiritual, and emotional health.
 Next, I created a blueprint to help you design your dream life.
 Get really crazy with this one.
 Remember that your potential is truly limitless because each time you level up, so does your potential.
 Finally, I have a guide on creating a personal mission statement.
-I used to have a nice and wordy one, but I recently simplified it to this.Move • Connect • Explore • Create • Serve • Thrive Click To Tweet
+If you’d like to learn more about creating a family vision statement, check out this post from my friend Ashley at Mama Says Namaste.

 Editor’s Note: This post was originally published in October of 2015.
 It has been completely revamped for accuracy, comprehensiveness, and readability.
 Please enjoy and feel free to share this newly revised content.